pasgabriele/lora-weather-station/External module/README.md

 ## Wind vane
 The Spurkfun Weather Meter Kit wind vane, as defined in own [datasheet](https://cdn.sparkfun.com/assets/d/1/e/0/6/DS-15901-Weather_Meter.pdf), has eight switches, each connected to a different resistor.
 The vane’s magnet may close two switches at once, allowing up to 16 different positions to be indicated.
 An external resistor shall be used to form a voltage divider, producing a voltage output that can be measured using an analog pin of microcontroller.
 Resistance values for all 16 possible positions are given in the table.
-To wire the rain guage sensor to the microcontroller it's necessary to use a 10k ohm external resistor to avoid digital value fluctuations.

-Below the detailed wiring schema including the 10k external resistor:

 |Direction(degree)|Resistor(ohm)|
 |--|--|